secretGeek/today-i-learned-staging/.net/troubleshoot_could_not_load_file_or_assembly.md

 Now -- the basic process is:

 1. Run your application (the one that experiences the problem)
 2. Find out its process id
 3. Tell `dotnet-trace` to trace that process id, and capture events related to assembly loading
 4. Stop `dotnet-trace`
 5. Find the file it has created
-	6. import that file onto your windows machine and inspect it there (using visual studio)
+6. Import that file onto your windows machine and inspect it there (using visual studio)

-(There's other ways you can do those last steps -- you could convert it to a different format on linux and inspect it on linux... or bring it to windows/Mac and other tools that visual studio to do the analysis.)
+(There's other ways you can do those last steps -- you could convert it to a different format on linux (`speedscope`) and inspect it right there on linux... or bring it to Windows/Mac and use tools other than Visual Studio to do the analysis.)

-### Run your application (the one that experiences the problem)
+### 1. Run your application (the one that experiences the problem)

 In my case the application is always running, supervisor takes care of that.

 Otherwise -- run it from the console.
 And then leave that console open.
 From a different console, you will do the next steps:

-### Find out its process id
+### 2. Find out its process id

 This is something I often have to do anyway...
 I use "ps x | grep STRING" where string is a part of the name of the application.